 - Link: “Cross-border business teams and the entertainment arena” – an article about SkypeRead on Business Review Europe

 In 2014, together with Walter Klinger and Martin Stack from the University of Shiga Prefecture (USP), I presented results from a three-month investigation into movie read-throughs at the National Convention of the Association for Teaching English through Movies (Fukuoka Jo Gakuin University, Japan).
 This cross-border study involved students from USP and three other universities: Kwangwoon University in Korea, Hong Kong Baptist University, and the Universitat Politècnica de València in Spain.
-(A joint paper on this study was published in ATEM Journal: Teaching English Through Movies, Volume 20, March 2015.)
+(A paper on this study was published in ATEM Journal: Teaching English Through Movies, Volume 20, March 2015.)